Extra Attraction Generated by Spacetime Fluctuations

 It seems that $\sigma^2$ also goes to infinity as $|a|$ approaches $0$.
 If $\sigma^2$ grows faster than $|\left\langle\Omega_{\mathrm{mat}}^2\right\rangle|$ as $|a|\to 0$, the inequality \eqref{near singularity behavior} may not hold.

 If, somehow, the inequality \eqref{near singularity behavior} is valid, the repulsion from $\left\langle\Omega_{\mathrm{mat}}^2\right\rangle$ could potentially prevent $a(t, \mathbf{x})$ from collapsing to the singularities at $a(t, \mathbf{x})=0$.
-Instead, for each cycle, it would collapse to some minimum value\footnote{Note that due to the randomness of quantum fluctuations, the minimus value $a_{\mathrm{min}}$ may take different values for different cycles of oscillations.} at $a(t, \mathbf{x})=a_{\mathrm{min}}>0$ and then bounce back.
+Instead, for each cycle, it would collapse to some minimum value\footnote{Note that due to the randomness of quantum fluctuations, the minimus value $a_{\mathrm{min}}$ may take different values for different cycles of oscillations.} at $a(t, \mathbf{x})=a_{\mathrm{min}}>0$ and then bounce back\footnote{Further investigation confirms that the negative fermionic zero-point stress-energy generates sufficient gravitational repulsion to prevent the formation of spacetime singularities.
+A detailed account of these results will be published in due course.}.
 In this case, $a(t, \mathbf{x})$ would not go across $0$ to take negative values like in the other three cases; its value could always be positive.

 The small scale structure of the spacetime in this scenario is also similar to the \emph{cases I, II} and \emph{III}, with the distinction that if \eqref{near singularity behavior} holds, the singular bounces at the singularities $a(t, \mathbf{x})=0$ in \emph{cases I, II} and \emph{III} are replaced by smooth bounces at $a(t, \mathbf{x})=a_{\mathrm{min}}>0$ in the \emph{case IV}.